darkboybeyond/MagicInvoicePack/README.md

 - **🌍 Multi-OEM Support:** In addition to Apple devices, we support brands such as **Xiaomi**, **Huawei**, **Motorola**, **Samsung**, and more.
 - **📊 Real Data from Purchased Devices:** We use legitimate data from real devices to generate **MagicFiles**, ensuring the information is accurate and ready for official requests.
 - **📈 Continuous Updates for Users**: Whenever we add new files to the pack, **all registered users** who purchased the **#MagicInvoicePack** receive the new files and updates **free of charge**.
-- **📱 Fresh Files via New Device Purchases**: We invest in purchasing new phones regularly, allowing us to add **fresh and up-to-date MagicFiles** from carriers and stores, ensuring our data remains relevant.
+- **📱 Fresh Files via New Device Purchases**: We invest in purchasing new phones regularly, allowing us to add **fresh and up-to-date Files** from carriers and stores, ensuring our data remains relevant.

 ---